Junior/Senior Capstone Projects

 Beginning in 2010, the Foundation renewed this attention to curriculum change through its Bonner High-Impact Initiative, which sought to foster connections between high-impact practices – like first year experience programs, internships, service-learning coursework, undergraduate research projects, and capstones – and community engagement.
 In practice, much of the work focused on scaffolding coursework and experience, creating integrative pathways.

 When the Association of American Colleges and Universities announced its newest Liberal Education and America's Promise (LEAP) challenge in 2015, calling for colleges and universities to integrate “Signature Work” into the experiences of all undergraduate students, we were ready to take this on.

-Currently, 16 campuses in the network have been part of a cohort learning community that convenes at annual meetings, during webinars, and via conference calls to discuss and support their advancements on Community-Engaged Signature Work.
+In the past few years, 16 campuses in the network were part of a cohort learning community that convenes at annual meetings, during webinars, and via conference calls to discuss and support their advancements on Community-Engaged Signature Work.
 Within just about 18 months, about half of those campuses were able to integrate the capstone into the experience of Bonner juniors and/or seniors, and the other half have that in the works.
-Through interviews and dialogue with the staff and faculty who are the change leaders, we have identified several prominent approaches or models for related institutional change:
+This momentum led to the decision to make a Bonner Capstone part of all students experience, over the next four years.
+Through interviews and dialogue with the staff and faculty who are the change leaders, we identified several prominent approaches or models for related institutional change:

 1) Co-Curricular and Faculty Advising Connection